-On the edge of the Sahara in Algeria, five ancient fortified villages in the M’zab Valley preserve a unique Islamic culture lasting more than 1000 years.
+On the edge of the Sahara in Algeria, five ancient fortified villages in the M’zab Valley preserve a unique Islamic culture lasting over 1000 years.

-The Mozabities – as the valley’s inhabitants are known – adhere to the beliefs of an orthodox Muslim sect, and for centuries this desert isolation has preserved their Ibadi Islamic traditions.
+The Mozabities – the valley’s inhabitants – adhere to the beliefs of an orthodox Muslim sect, and for centuries this desert isolation has preserved their Ibadi Islamic traditions.

-They still speak their own language (Tumzabt) and are related a nomadic ethnic group of the Berber Tribe that settled here in the 11 AD.
+They still speak their own language (Tumzabt) and belong to a nomadic group of the Berber Tribe that settled the region in the 11 AD.

-The M’zab Valley consists of 5 walled towns built between the 11th and 14th centuries
+The M’zab Valley comprises 5 walled towns built between the 11th and 14th centuries

-Surrounded by desert and enduring years without rain, the Ibadis of the M’Zab Valley have relied on aquifers for water deep below the Sahara.
+Surrounded by desert and enduring years without rain, the Ibadis have relied on aquifers for water deep below the Sahara.
 And along with a palm oasis of over 100,000 trees, this has been the key to survival.

-Regulation of these precious resources is monitored by a religious council, enforcing strict rules on water use and protection of the date palms (cutting down trees is forbidden).
+A religious council regulates these precious resources, enforcing strict rules on water use and protecting date palms (cutting down trees is illegal).

 As a foreigner, I could only visit during certain hours and had to be accompanied by a local guide.
 (1)